dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

 Switched to a new branch 'develop'
 ```

+Switching to `develop` may be advantageous as it comes ith bug fixes that are not yet in the "relaease".

-Check the log of the currently check-out branch:
+Check the log of the currently checked-out branch:

 ```
 $ git log